AnshRoshan/React-Projects/README.md

 ### 6. Create a `.env.local` File:

-- Create a `.env.local` file in the directory and add the following environment variables:
+- Create a `.env.local` file in the Chalchitra-Backend directory and add the following environment variables:

   ```